Lawang Sewu: Dendam Kuntilanak: Plot

 Seven teenagers from Jakarta, Diska (Thalita Latief), Yugo (Marcell Darwin), Armen (Melvin Giovanie), Dinda (Tsania Marwa), Naya (Salvita Decorte), Onil (Ronald Gustav), and Cika (Bunga Jelitha), are in Semarang to celebrate their graduation from high school.
 All but Diska, who is driving the car, are intoxicated after going to a nightclub.
 On their way home to Naya's grandmother's house, Armen, Onil, and Yugo ask Diska to pull over so that they can relieve themselves; they stop at Lawang Sewu, and the boys urinate onto the grounds from outside the fence.
 Cika, who also must relieve herself, does not feel comfortable with the boys and goes into the building.

-After wondering why Cika did not come back, the six enter the building to look for her.
+After wondering why Cika has not come back, the six enter the building to look for her.
 The ghosts inhabiting the building, angered by their lack of respect, begin to frighten them.
 The first to appear is the ghost of a Dutchwoman, Noni van Ellen, who possesses Dinda and causes her to yell and insult the others.
 After Dinda returns to normal, Diska tells her that she is violating the sanctity of the building by entering it while she is having a menstrual cycle.
-Onil is told to take Dinda outside, but before they can leave the building, they are approached by a kuntilanak with a ball and chain wrapped around her leg; Onil wets his pants, and the two hugs each other as the ghost approaches them.
+Onil is told to take Dinda outside, but before they can leave the building, they are approached by a kuntilanak with a ball and chain wrapped around her leg; Onil wets his pants, and the two hug each other as the ghost approaches them.

 Meanwhile, Diska, Yugo, Armen, and Naya are in shock as they find Cika's dead body.
 When they are attempting to take the body away, the kuntilanak comes and chases them.
 Diska gets to the outside of the building, but Armen, Yugo, and Naya are chased into the basement, where the kuntilanak terrorizes them.
-Diska drives away to get help from Naya's Grandmother.
-When they return, they attempt to drive away the ghosts by performing an exorcism; the ghosts rise up and kill Naya's Grandmother, chasing Diska into the basement.
+Diska drives away to get help from Naya's grandmother.
+When they return, they attempt to drive away the ghosts by performing an exorcism; the ghosts rise up and kill Naya's grandmother, chasing Diska into the basement.

 In the basement, Diska meets Armen, Yugo, and Naya.
 Armen tells her that he knows who the kuntilanak is: his ex-girlfriend Ratih (Nuri Maulida) who is also their schoolmate.
 She was unintentionally pregnant with Armen's child and chased out of Jakarta by Armen and his friends; Diska, who wanted to help her, was stopped by Naya and Cika.
 Upon arriving in her hometown of Semarang, Ratih was disowned by her family and in desperation committed suicide by throwing herself into a well at Lawang Sewu.

-Upon learning the truth, Diska runs to the well to close it.
-Meanwhile, the kuntilanak kills Naya and Armen.
-As the kuntilanak is preparing to kill Yugo, Diska manages to close the well and stop the kuntilanak.
-In the end, Diska and Yugo leave together to go to their own homes, and continue their lives.
+After discovering the truth, Diska rushes to the well to seal it.
+In the meantime, the kuntilanak takes the lives of Naya and Armen.
+Just as the kuntilanak is about to attack Yugo, Diska successfully closes the well, halting the kuntilanak's actions.
+Ultimately, Diska and Yugo depart together to return to their homes and carry on with their lives.